stackrox/k8s-overlay-patch/README.md

 	// All values are strings but are converted into appropriate type based on schema.
 	//+operator-sdk:csv:customresourcedefinitions:type=spec,displayName="Value",order=2
 	Value string `json:"value,omitempty"`
+	// Verbatim value to add, delete or replace.
+	// Same as Value, however but the content is not interpreted as YAML, but treated as literal string instead.
+	// At least one of Value and Verbatim must be empty.
+	Verbatim string `json:"verbatim,omitempty"`
 }

 ```